VGoku/my-read-only/README.md

 :scroll: License
 MIT – because letting people legally copy your bugs is a beautiful thing.
 Bob went to the store.
+Bob got back from the store.